 I had the privilege of dining at Burgers99 just before shit went down.
 It was actually the last restaurant I was able to physically dine in.
 The thing was they had just opened the week before, they’d been receiving all of the well-deserved buzz.
 And I was absolutely heartbroken over the thought that such an incredible BRAND NEW spot would have to close their doors just weeks after opening.
 BUT – they figured it out and they’re back slinging absolutely delicious smash burgers every day 12 – 8 pm.
 Pickup directly or order for delivery through Caviar or Doordash and show ’em some love.
 Burgers are the quarantimes food of choice after all, amiright.

 Olivetta is the one place on this list I can’t wait to revisit in person because if there were an experience I miss, it’s dining at a place like this.
 I miss getting dolled up, I miss people watching bellied up at a beautiful bar, I miss being fully emersed in a true dining experience.
 But at least, for the time being, I am THRILLED we still have access to some of my favorite dishes, made by one of my favorite chefs in LA – Chef Michael Fiorelli.
 Olivetta’s pasta dishes are some of the best in town.
-And right now they’re offering all of my menu favorites (the casarecce and the radiatore pasta dishes are unreal) as well as market essentials, bottles of wine (30% off), and even cocktails to go! (hell, yes.)
+And right now they’re offering all of my menu favorites (the roasted chicken and the casarecce/radiatore pasta dishes are unreal) as well as market essentials, bottles of wine (30% off), and even cocktails to go! (hell, yes.)
 Call for pickup and delivery 310-307-3932, open Wednesday – Sunday.

 I had never actually heard of Tripp Burgers before the shit hit the fan.
 And they have got to be one of my absolute favorite discoveries through this whole mess.
 Tripp Burgers specialize in “smash burgers”, they’re a small pop-up operation, they work on weekends.
 And through this mess, they’re still managing to garner quite the buzz.
 Check on their Instagram for where they’re popping up and when, and make sure you reserve your burgers in a timely manner (the double cheeseburgers go quick but you can usually find a time slot where they still have them available, don’t give up!).
 I love that this is such a small and mighty operation, the hype is real and well deserved.